General Terms and Conditions

 If any individual provisions of these Terms and Conditions of Business prove to be invalid, this shall not affect the validity of the remaining provisions.

-Section 13 Choice of law, place of performance and place of jurisdiction
+Section 13 Choice of law, place of performance and place of

 (1) German law shall apply to all legal relationships established with us.
 Application of these General Terms and Conditions shall also be governed exclusively by German law.
 The United Nations Convention on the International Sale of Goods of 11th April 1980 (CISG) shall not apply.